xenify-io/litepaper/README.md

 ## ◽️ Costs of Swapping on Xenify

 Swapping tokens on the Xenify protocol involves a swap fee, which contributes to the rewards pool for XNF token holders.
 When users perform a token swap on Xenify, they are required to pay a swap fee, set at 0.5% of the total swap amount.
-This fee is aimed at rewarding XNF stakers for their participation in the ecosystem and supporting the platform's growth.
+This fee is aimed at rewarding XNF stakers for their participation in the ecosystem and supporting the protocol's growth.

 Of the entire 0.5% swap fee, half (0.25%) is distributed to XNF stakers in the form of native chain tokens as an incentive for their participation in the ecosystem.
 The remaining half (0.25%) goes to the team.
 Additionally, the swap fee grants users a position in the daily cycle of XNF rewards.
 The team will use the funds to support Xenify's ongoing development, marketing, and outreach efforts, playing a crucial role in raising awareness and adoption of XEN, DXN, xYSL, and XNF tokens, and ensuring the platform's continued growth and success.